manishgupta416/task-board/README.md

 ## About

-Task Board is a web-application which allow users to manage tasks, User can add new task , edit existing task , delete task, and drag and drop functionality to group tasks into different stages (Ready, In Progress, Testing, Done).
+Task Board is a web-application which allow users to manage tasks, User can add new task , edit existing task , delete task, and drag and drop functionality to group tasks into different stages (Ready, In Progress, Testing, Done).Also User can see visual metrics of each group

 ## 🚀 Live Link